-Though New Yorkers are already known for having a low carbon footprint per capita, it is our obligation to think creatively about ways we can protect our environment for years and years to come.
-This city is highly concentrated with pollution and could stand to serve as a much stronger environmentally-friendly role model for the rest of the country.
+Though New Yorkers are already known for having a low carbon footprint per capita, there is still too much pollution in our city.
+We can think creatively about ways to protect our environment and stand as a much stronger environmentally-friendly role model for the rest of the country.

-New York has seen record-high temperatures the past several years, while lower-income communities have the worst air quality the city has to offer.
-Climate change will continue to impact the globe if we don’t make changes quickly, and those in marginalized communities will end up the most at-risk of endangering the health and safety of themselves and their surroundings.
+New York has seen record-high temperatures the past several years, while lower-income communities have the worst air quality in the city leading to asthma and other health problems.
+Climate change will continue to impact the globe if we don’t make changes quickly, and those in marginalized communities will end up the most at-risk.

 Fighting climate change will continue to be one of my absolute top priorities, and here’s how we can do that:

-Ban the sale and distribution of all single-use plastics, while offering strong alternatives
+Phase out the sale and distribution of all single-use plastics, while offering strong alternatives.

 Invest in more green spaces in all communities by cleaning and preserving empty lots.